lucassuryana/CppND-Capstone-Snake-Game/README.md

 1. **Member Initialization Lists**: Class constructors utilize member initialization lists to initialize class members efficiently.
 2. **Rule of Five**: The `Renderer` class implements the Rule of Five, using smart pointers to manage resources and ensure proper cleanup.
 3. **Multithreading and Mutexes**: The game implements multithreading to handle game logic and rendering in separate threads.
 Mutexes are used to protect shared resources and ensure thread safety.

+## Code modification highlights per rubric
+1. Loops, Functions, I/O
+* Criteria 1: The project reads data from a file and process the data
+  * File: 'game.cpp'
+  * Lines: 8-18
+  * Explanation: During the construction of the Game class, a file named "highscores.txt" is initialized.
+The LoadHighScore() method from high_sore_manager class reads from a file with the same name.

+* Criteria 2: (1) The project writes data to a file and (2) The project accepts user input and processes the input
+  * File: 'game.cpp'
+  * Lines: 32-39
+  * Explanation: When the snake game stops running, players are required to enter their names.
+The SaveHighScore() method then saves the scores in a file named "highscores.txt".
+Before saving, the code updates the existing high scores and sorts them from highest to lowest using the UpdateHighScore() method.

+* Criteria 3: The project uses data structures and immutable variables
+  * File: 'high_score_manager.cpp'
+  * Lines: 11-21
+  * Explanation: When the LoadHighScore() method reads the file, it extracts player names along with their corresponding scores.
+A vector called high_scores stores these values, with each pair of player name and score saved as an individual entry in the vector.

+  2. Object Oriented Programming
+  * Criteria 1: One or more classes are added to the project with appropriate access specifiers for class members.
+  * Files: 'high_score_manager.cpp', 'high_score_manager.h', 'snake.h', and 'snake.cpp'
+  * Explanation: The files high_score_manager.cpp and high_score_manager.h define a new class called HighScoreManager.
+There is a clear separation between public and private methods and variables in the code.
+For instance, in 'high_score_manager.h' (lines 31-35), private variables file_name and high_scores, as well as the private method SortHighScore(), are declared.
+The 'snake.h' file (lines 17-32) includes explicit getter and setter methods and defines private variables such as speed that are subject to invariants.
+To ensure data integrity, an if-else statement is used in 'snake.cpp' (lines 134-139) to verify that the speed value is always positive.

 ## License